carl-codling/PiDrop/README.md

 ```console
 sudo crontab -e
 ```
-- And add, for example
+- And add, for example (this will run the script once every hour on the hour)
 ```
 0 * * * * sh /home/pi/pidrop_cron.sh
 ```